julianweisbord/AppSheetChallenge/README.md

 3.)
 Let's say you use your similarity function as a way to recommend movies.
 How would you evaluate the performance of your system?
 Write a paragraph or so explaining your performance metric and test methodology.

 For an app in production, I would have a feedback mechanism from the users.
 Once a user tells our app that they enjoyed a movie, the app will recommend other movies that they might like based on other users who enjoyed the movie they just watched.
 If the user then clicks on a recommended movie and rates it positively, that would be a positive evaluation.
-If they left a negative rating or maybe even didn't rate the recommend movie, that would be a negative evaluation.
+If they left a negative rating or maybe even didn't rate the recommend movie, that would be a negative evaluation of the app.
 For an advanced movie recommending agent, I could even implement a reinforcement learning model that rewarded our recommender system for positive evaluations and penalized the agent for negative evaluations.

 ## Install:
 pip install ./dependencies.txt